dtbinh/jason/applications/jason-team/readme.txt

          ant -f gauchos.xml mind-view

-   or in the files stored in directory mind-ag-gaucho1
+   or in the files stored in directory mind-ag

-7. to enable/disable the graphical view of some agent, add gui=yes or gui=no in the agent's option (.mas2j file)
+6. to enable/disable the graphical view of some agent, add gui=yes or gui=no in the agent's option (.mas2j file)